More information on Volunteering as a Counsellor

 I could go on and on about the positives I have gained from working at The Blue Door.
 The experience has been invaluable for me.
 I’d like to take the opportunity to thank all of the staff that I have worked with since starting my placement last year, a big thank you

 What came across to me again and again was the dedication of people working in this field and wanting to make a difference to the lives of people affected by both sexual and domestic abuse.

 I knew this placement was not going to be the easiest.
 What I hadn’t anticipated was the sheer passion and dedication of The Blue Door team in supporting the clients, putting their needs first and always going the extra mile, but always having time to answer my questions

 Every time I go to The Blue Door, however busy it is, I feel that everyone has time for me.
 I feel valued and supported and a part of the team.
 Working here has been challenging, both personally and professionally, but also so incredibly rewarding

 How much counselling experience do I need to volunteer?

 We would expect our volunteers as a minimum to be working towards a level 5 counselling qualification, with 100 placement hours and to have some relevant experience.
-If you are unsure whether your experience or training meets this require, please contact us.
+If you are unsure whether your experience or training meets this requirement, please contact us.

 Please note, we do not accept applications from counsellors whose training is online/distance learning only.
 This is in accordance with BACP guidelines.

-How hours a week many do I need to volunteer?
+How many hours a week do I need to volunteer?